Best Colleges for Music in the US

 1. Berklee College of Music (Boston, MA)

-Berklee consistently ranks among the top 10 US conservatories, and is also one of the largest schools on our list.
+Berklee consistently ranks among the top 10 US conservatories and is also one of the largest schools on our list.
 The college offers a range of programs, including certificates, bachelor's, and master's degrees.
-Popular program options include music therapy, composition, performance, music teacher education, songwriting, music management, and general music performance.
+Popular program options include music therapy, composition, film and media scoring, music teacher education, songwriting, music management, and general music performance.

 Known as the "world's premiere learning lab for the music of today—and tomorrow," Berklee has a long list of successful alumni, including numerous Grammy, Oscar, and Tony winners.
 From industry legends such as Howard Shore, Quincy Jones, and Diana Krall to today’s heavy hitters like Charlie Puth, John Mayer, and Kenny Beats, Berklee alumni have dominated the industry for decades.